-Chinchilla's resident population continues to increase, however the growth rate slowed to 1.1% in 2016/17.
-The number of non-resident workers (NRWs) living in town has started to increase again in 2016/17.
+Chinchilla's resident population continues to increase, as does the number of non-resident workers (NRWs) living in town, after a sharp drop in 2015/16.
 Community insights confirm this increased activity has been noticed locally, particularly since the Condabri Camp closure in November 2017.
-The recent trend of low income families relocating to Chinchilla is perceived to have continued in 2017.
+The recent trend of low income families relocating to Chinchilla is perceived to have continued in 2018, though this may change soon.